w3f-grants-archive/payment-processor/pcidss/oracle/README.md

 ## PCIDSS Compliant Oracle Gateway

-PCIDSS Compliant Oracle Gateway is an RPC service, which is used to process ISO-8583 messages from payment processors.
-It currently mocks a traditional bank which has issued some cards and is currently used for implementing a PoC implementation of ISO-8583 on a Substrate based blockchain.
+PCIDSS Compliant Oracle contains set of services to process ISO-8583 services, sync with Substrate chain and maintain local ledger.
+In a nutshell, it mocks a traditional bank which has issued some cards and is currently used for implementing a PoC implementation of ISO-8583 on a Substrate based blockchain.

 ### What it does?

-Oracle service implements an RPC API for processing incoming ISO-8583 messages.
-It also implements `MsgProcessor` trait from `iso_8583rs`.
+Oracle service implements an RPC API for processing incoming ISO-8583 messages via `MsgProcessor` trait of `iso_8583rs` crate.
 In the future watcher service will be added, which will be used to subscribe to the Substrate chain for further integration of ISO-8583 standard.

 ### How to run